DQL¶

 WHERE Subquery¶

-WHERE subqueries are a powerful feature in DQL for implementing dynamic filtering, allowing the results of one query to be used as the filter condition for another query.
+WHERE subqueries are a powerful feature in DQL for implementing dynamic filtering.
+They allow the result of one query to be used as a filter condition for another query.
 This mechanism supports dynamic filtering based on data analysis results.

 Query Characteristics¶

-- Dynamic Filtering: Filter conditions are not fixed values but are dynamically calculated through queries
+- Dynamic Filtering: The filter condition is not a fixed value but is dynamically calculated through a query

-- Namespace Mixing: Supports cross-namespace queries, enabling association analysis across different data types
+- Namespace Mixing: Supports cross-namespace queries, enabling correlation analysis of different data types

-- Serial Execution: Subqueries execute first, and their results are used for filtering in the main query
+- Serial Execution: The subquery executes first, and its result is used for filtering the main query

 Execution Flow¶